A Church for Families

-Wonder Kids uses a programme of activities to minister to 4-7 year olds teaching them the timeless truths of scripture in a safe and child friendly environment.
+Wonder Kidz uses a programme of activities to minister to 4-7 year olds teaching them the timeless truths of scripture in a safe and child friendly environment.

-Wonder Kids is held in the upper room during the Sunday morning sermon and the Lord’s table.
+Wonder Kidz is held in the upper room during the Sunday morning sermon and the Lord’s table.

 10:00 – 10:45 each Sunday during the academic year. in The Sports Hall, MBC, Clarehill Road, Moira.

 It is for all children aged 3 – 11.
 There is no requirement for parents to be members of our church or attend our services.

 Secondary school aged children are welcome at our Bible Class.

 Secondary school aged children are welcome at our Bible Class.
 We meet at the same time as Sunday School.

 There is no requirement for parents to be members of our church or attend our services.

 We invite all children from Year 1 to Year 7 to join us every other Friday evening in Moira Baptist Church.
 Fun, games, craft, quizzes, stories, prizes and lots of other surprises throughout the year.
 With an interactive zone, jewellery and craft sessions

 The Source is a time for those aged 12-18 to meet on a Sunday evening for teaching and fellowship.
 This year we have started to meet fortnightly in homegroups which has been a great time of fellowship.
 Source begins at 8pm and finishes at 9:30pm.